 Is the percentage of gross monthly income that is required to cover monthly housing costs including principal, interest, taxes and heating costs (PITH) plus 50% of your condo fees, where applicable.
 The maximum allowable GDS ratio is 39%, however, most lenders recommend that it be no more than 32% of your gross monthly income.

-Is an acronym for Home Equity Line of Credit.
+It is an acronym for Home Equity Line of Credit.
 It is a type of loan that allows a homeowner to borrow against the equity they have accumulated in their home.
 The loan is usually given at a lower interest rate than would be available through a traditional line of credit or personal loan.
-The property serves as a collateral for the loan.
+The property serves as collateral for the loan.
 A HELOC cannot exceed 65% of the value of your home.

 A visual inspection of a property by a licensed home inspector in order to determine its condition.
-The home inspector is usually hired by the purchaser and they may be able to identify if repairs are needed and potential cost of such repairs.
+The home inspector is usually hired by the purchaser and they may be able to identify if repairs are needed and the potential cost of such repairs.

 Home (Property) Insurance